 No. 21 Iowa State survives Northern Iowa in 3 OT, 29-26

-La’Michael Pettway had a pair of touchdown catches for the Cyclones (1-0), who barely survived the season’s first major upset after entering the year ranked for the first time since 1978.
+La’Michael Pettway had a pair of touchdown catches for the Cyclones (1-0), who barely survived a massive upset after entering the year ranked for the first time since 1978.

-Croney fumbled near the goal line on the second-to-last play of the game.
-But quarterback Brock Purdy sprinted from the backfield to recover it at the 1 and set up the game-winning plunge.
+Croney fumbled just shy of the end zone on the second-to-last play of the game.
+But Purdy saw the ball bounce out, and he sprinted from the backfield to recover it at the 1 in perhaps the biggest play of his impressive young career.

+For four quarters and nearly three extra sessions though, the last thing the Cyclones were in was great shape.

+Iowa State had to settle for a 23-yard field goal from Connor Assalley with 59 seconds left in the fourth quarter simply to force overtime.
+Purdy had a touchdown run called back because of holding before that kick.

-After the teams traded field goals in the first overtime, Purdy found Pettway — a graduate transfer from Arkansas in his Iowa State debut — in the back of the end zone.
-But Northern Iowa pulled even at 23-all after freshman Will McElvain scrambled long enough to free up Trevor Allen for a 7-yard TD catch.
+After the teams traded field goals in the first OT, Purdy found Pettway — a graduate transfer from Arkansas in his Iowa State debut — in the back of the end zone.
+But Northern Iowa pulled even at 23-all after freshman Will McElvain scrambled long enough to free up Trevor Allen for a 7-yard TD catch on a ball that travelled at least 40 yards.

-Iowa State forced Northern Iowa into a field goal to start triple overtime, and Purdy completed three straight passes before pulling off what might end up being remembered as a season-saving recovery.
+Iowa State forced Northern Iowa into a field goal to start triple overtime, and Purdy completed three straight passes to set up a hectic finish.

+“I don’t know if the defense really saw it,” Purdy said of his fumble recovery.
+“I had probably the best angle on it.
+It was pretty scary.
+I’m not going to lie.”

 The Cyclones were the second ranked team to win an overtime game against an FCS opponent.
 Auburn held off Jacksonville State 27-20 in 2015.